jadefreese/pj1-stackoverflow/README.md

 ## Installation <a name="installation"></a>

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.*.
+In order to run this project, install Python 3 or higher with the following Python libraries: sys, numpy, pandas, sklearn, sqlalchemy, Ipython, seaborn, and plotly.

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Stack Overflow data from 2020 to better understand:
+For this project, I was interestested in using audio features from Spotify Top 50 tracks to understand:

-1. How does age influence the languages an individual worked with in 2020?
-2. What demographic factors impact an individual's opinion on the importance of a formal education?
-3. What demographic factors impact how frequently an individual learns a new language or framework?
+1. How do audio features impact the popularity of songs on Spotify?
+2. Can a song's audio features indicate the likely popularity of the song before it is released?

 ## File Descriptions<a name="files"></a>

+The Spotify Download.ipynb file gathers the tracks from the desired playlists and their audio features.

-The data_prep.ipynb file gathers and cleans the data used in the remained of the project analysis.
+The Undsertanding the Data.ipynb file compiles, cleans, and completes the intial analysis of data from the downloaded tracks.

-There are 3 notebooks available here to showcase work related to the above questions.
-Each of the notebooks addresses on question as indicated in the title.
-Markdown cells were used to assist in walking through the thought process for individual steps.
-1. 2020_languages.ipynb
-2. formal_edu.ipynb
-3. language_learning.ipynb

-There is an additional .py file (general_functions.ipynb) that contains general functions used for analysis in multiple of the notebook files.
+The above mentioned ipynb files can be found in the data folder along with saved images and saved csv files from running the ipynb files.

+Lastly, the regression_model.ipynb file contains the regression analysis of the compiled data frame and the output predictions from the model of popularity scores.

 ## Results<a name="results"></a>

-The findings from my analysis can be found on a medium blog available [here](https://jadefreese98.medium.com/how-demographics-impacted-developers-in-2020-b2f4036a0f0a).
+The findings from my analysis can be found on a medium blog available [here](https://jadefreese98.medium.com/audio-features-and-track-popularity-4309b42f9aae).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-I must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Stack Overflow link available [here](https://insights.stackoverflow.com/survey).
+I must give credit to Spotify for the data.
+You can find information on the Spotify API [here](https://developer.spotify.com/documentation/web-api/).
 Otherwise, the code found here is open for use however you would like.